ebribi/linux-blog/content/posts/whyhugo.md

 +++
 date = '2025-10-04T18:34:18-04:00'
-title = 'Why Hugo (and a little bash script to make deploying easier...)'
+title = 'Why Hugo (and a little shell script to make deploying easier...)'
 +++

 I wanted a fast, simple way to get this blog up and running.
 I also wanted to learn how I can host a site on GitHub since I 1) knew it was possible and 2) had never gotten the chance to do it.